okxiaoliang4/telecharger/README.md

 # telecharger

-telecharger is a slice download helper. using the [ohmyfetch](https://github.com/unjs/ohmyfetch)
+telecharger is a slice download helper.

 ## TODO: